 The surgeon makes a smaller cut than in standard knee replacement surgery.
 Specialised instruments are then used to manoeuvre around the tissue, rather than cutting through it.
 This should lead to a quicker recovery.

 Read the NICE guidance on mini-incision surgery for total knee replacement.

 The surgeon performs this operation using computerised images, which are generated by attaching infrared beacons to parts of your leg and to the operating tools.
 These are tracked on infrared cameras in the operating theatre.
 Results so far suggest that this may enable the new knee joint to be positioned more accurately.

 Most hospitals do not yet have the equipment to do this and only around 1% of knee replacements are performed in this way.

 Patient-specific knee replacement

-The potential advantage of this procedure is that the implant may last longer due to the most accurate fitting possible.
-However, as this is a new technique the results and the long term effects are not fully known yet.
+The potential advantage of this procedure is that the implant may last longer, as the most accurate fitting is used.
+However, as this is a new technique, the results and long-term effects are not fully known yet.

 Page last reviewed: 16/06/2014